Yes, you, too, can manage a server. It’s easy!

 Forge on Laravel

-Forge lets you provision and deploys unlimited PHP applications on the infrastructure of your choice: AWS, DigitalOcean, Linode, Vultr, or others.
+Forge lets you provision and deploys unlimited PHP applications on your choice infrastructure: AWS, DigitalOcean, Linode, Vultr, or others.
 You can get your servers with all the goodies you want pre-installed by default: Nginx, PHP, MySQL, Postgres, Redis, to name a few.
-To deploy, you just need to push to master on your GitHub or Bitbucket repository and let Forge handle it from there.
+To deploy, you need to push to master on your GitHub or Bitbucket repository and let Forge handle it from there.

 Business plan customers get some advanced features, such as sharing the management dashboards between co-workers and backing up your MySQL or Postgres databases to AWS or DigitalOcean Spaces.